 Notes on Language of Instruction

-Students must have a language skill equivalent to Level 2 Test DaF in all 4 categories if they wish to take classes in specific subjects (in German).
-More information on this test is available at www.testdaf.de.
+- Students must have a language skill equivalent to Level 2 Test DaF in all 4 categories if they wish to take classes in specific subjects in German (for more info see: www.testdaf.de)

-FUB offers a preparatory language course 6 weeks before the start of the fall and spring terms.
-The cost is 600EUR for UBC exchange students.
-Students earn 6 ECTS credits.
-For language levels A2-C1.
+- FUB offers a preparatory language course for language levels A2-C1, 6 weeks before the start of the fall and spring terms (600EUR for UBC exchange students, and students may receive 6 ECTS credits)

-FUB also offers language classes during the semester.
-These classes have no fee, are for Levels A2 (no absolute beginners)-C1.
-Depending on the level, classes are 4-12 hours per week with 5 to 10 ECTS for the course (level A2 has highest work load and credits).
-Students need to take placement test.
+- Language classes also offered during the semester for Levels A2 (no absolute beginners) - C1, free of charge (epending on the level, classes are 4-12 hours per week with 5 to 10 ECTS for the course)

 Who can go?

-UBCV Arts and Science students are eligible to apply to this partner university.
+- Arts and Science students are eligible to apply to this partner university

-Term 1 - FUB Winter Semester: Beginning of October to End of February
+- Term 1 - Winter Semester: Beginning of October to End of February

-Term 2 - FUB Summer Semester: Beginning of April to End of July
+- Term 2 - Summer Semester: Beginning of April to End of July

-Orientation takes place approx. 5-10 days before the lecture period starts.
-It is absolutely necessary to partici-pate in our orientation program.
-Students will be provided with essential information about studying at Freie Universität Berlin such as course selection and enrolment, campus tours and how to use libraries and computers.
+- Students will be provided with essential information about studying at Freie Universität Berlin such as course selection and enrolment, campus tours and how to use libraries and computers

 Course equivalency formula